 Balance exercises are a crucial component of any exercise program designed to prevent fractures.
 One out of every 5 falls causes an injury, such as broken bones or a head injury.
 Balance exercises improve stability and reduce the risk of falls.
 Some examples of balance exercises included in Wellen's program: double leg heel raises, circles in the sand, and tiger balancing on front paws

 While it's easy to bucket balance and flexibility exercises mentally, it may not be best in practice unless you're working with a physical therapist in person.
 Movements that are both balance and flexibility exercises may increase your risk of falling during an exercise session.
 For that reason, it's best to do balance and flexibility separately so you can challenge and improve these skills for strong bones in a safe way.
 If you want to try these combination movements, it's best to have in-person supervision and make sure your physical therapist has cleared you.

 Wellen's personalized fitness program focuses on weight-bearing, resistance, posture, and balance exercises that have been proven to be beneficial for women with osteopenia.
 Our exercises help women with osteopenia safely increase strength and reduce the risk of falls and fractures.

 But don't stop there – be sure to incorporate weight-bearing activities such as walking, hiking, and jogging (when appropriate) into your regular routine to complement any exercise program you do with Wellen.

 Ready to try Wellen for yourself?
 Sign up for your personalized fitness program today.

 What exercise is best for osteopenia?

-The best exercise program for bone health in someone with osteopenia is one that combines weight-bearing exercises, strength training exercises, balance, and posture exercises.
+The best exercise program for bone health in someone with osteopenia is one that combines weight-bearing exercises, strength training exercises, balance exercises and posture exercises.
 In combination, these exercise types support your bone health because they can either improve bone density or slow bone loss.
 This type of workout routine helps massively with fall prevention.

 Can exercise improve osteopenia?